Hunterdon County Historical Society

 How does Hunterdon County Historical Society spend its money?

 Hunterdon County Historical Society directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Hunterdon County Historical Society tax-deductible?